fplll/g6k/README.rst

 .. code-block:: bash

-        --PARAM/SUBPRG VAL
+        --SUBPRG/PARAM VAL

-One can also specify a set of value, or a range of value to iterate over
+One can also specify a set of values, or a range of value, to iterate over

 .. code-block:: bash

-        --PARAM/SUBPRG VAL0 VAL1 ...
+        --SUBPRG/PARAM VAL0 VAL1 ...
 VALx
-        --PARAM/SUBPRG MIN_VAL~MAX_VAL
+        --SUBPRG/PARAM MIN_VAL~MAX_VAL
-        --PARAM/SUBPRG MIN_VAL~MAX_VAL~STEP_VAL
+        --SUBPRG/PARAM MIN_VAL~MAX_VAL~STEP_VAL

 One can find all the available option by browsing through the programs in the g6k/algorithms/ subdirectory.

-It is also possible to plot or to output the so called `basis profile', namely the logarithmic plot of the Gram-Schmidt norms, with the option
+It is also possible to plot or to output the so called `profile', namely the logarithmic plot of the Gram-Schmidt norms, with the option

 .. code-block:: bash

-        --profile filename.csv      (exporting raw data)
-        --profile filename.EXT      (for EXT∊{_png_,_pdf_,...} plot in a file, requires matplotlib) --profile show              (plot in a pop-up window, requires matplotlib)
+        --profile filename.csv      (exporting raw data as column seperated values) --profile filename.EXT      (for EXT∊{_png_,_pdf_,...} plot in a file, requires matplotlib) --profile show              (plot in a pop-up window, requires matplotlib)